 In order to give thanks for enduring the first difficult year, the Pilgrims invited the Indians to a feast of Thanksgiving in 1621.
 When the Indians arrived en masse, it was evident the feast was pathetically under rationed, so the Indians sent a party to secure more provisions.
 Consequently, the Indians provided most of the food at this “first” Thanksgiving.
 The fare would have included wild turkey, but also fish, deer, squash, beans and corn and a variety of wild foods.
 The feast lasted for three days and was to mark a peace treaty of sorts.
 The Wampanoag granted to the Pilgrims the land area of their Plymouth colony and presumed that was the end of that.

 But the puritanical Pilgrims had other ideas.
 When desperate, they were happy to accept the help of the satanic savages, but once restored to health and vitality, they were free to pursue their agenda of the spiritual purification of their new holy kingdom.
 More Puritans arrived in boatloads from Europe.
 As their numbers increased, the Puritans began a campaign to rid the land of its native people.
 Colonists repeatedly ransacked and pilfered Indian food stores and established colonies throughout the New England territory driving the native people from the land.
 Perceiving themselves as God’s chosen people, the Puritans felt entitled to the land and justified in all their unscrupulous actions.
+Some aspects of American culture haven't changed.

-Eventually the perpetual conflict between the different cultures erupted in all out warfare.
+Eventually the perpetual conflict between the different cultures erupted in warfare.
 The King Phillip’s War, named for the Wampanoag Sachem, Pometacom (derisively named King Phillip by the settlers), ended badly for the Indians and resulted in massive exodus of the native people from their land into the Canadian territories.
 The rest, as they say, is history.

 The ritual of Thanksgiving is as old as the history of the human species and transcends all cultures and places.
 At the time of the landing at Plymouth, The Wampanoag and other Native American peoples of the region participated in six annual celebrations of Thanksgiving to commemorate the seasons of the year and the bounty of nature.
 Thanksgiving for America’s indigenous cultures is a ritual of sharing and gratitude.